piyushrpt/condaLinuxSetup/anaconda.md

 ```bash
 ln -s /home/agram/python/anaconda3/bin/conda /home/agram/python/anaconda3/bin/conda3
 ```

--Add conda-forge to list of channels for the latest libraries
+-You only need this command if you really want to work with the latest version of some library.
+I primarily used it to get the latest gdal library (before version 2.0 became available by default).
+This can break your regular setup if you are not familiar with using conda.
+So use this command with caution.
+Add conda-forge to list of channels for the latest libraries
 ```bash
 /home/agram/python/anaconda3/bin/conda3 config --add channels conda-forge
 ```

 - Update the anaconda installation
 ```bash
 /home/agram/python/anaconda3/bin/conda3 update --all